1. The South European history of the Heruls

 1.1.4.
 The Heruls in Illyria

 Their remaining kinsmen at the Danube drifted around until they were received by the East Romans in Illyria, where they settled near Beograd.
 Their mercenaries later became an important element in the army of Justinian, but his condition was that they were baptized.
 Lead by Mundus they assisted Justinian during the Nika-revolt in Constantinople, which resulted in the rebuilding of the current Hagia Sophia church in 537 AD.
-Procopius emphasized several Herulic officers - especially Phara, who had a leading role in the defeat of the Vandals, and Suartuas.
+Procopius emphasized several Herulic officers - Suartuas and especially Phara, who had a leading role in the defeat of the Vandals.
 Procopius wrote that these Heruls around 548 AD sent an envoy to Scandinavia for a new king - and found "many there of the royal blood" opposite in Illyria.
-They returned with of Datius, Aordus and 200 young Herulian soldiers and sent back the candidate of Justinian, Suartuas, who instead became the commander of Constantinople.
+They returned with Datius, Aordus and 200 young Herulian soldiers and sent back the candidate of Justinian, Suartuas, who instead became a commander of Constantinople.

 It is obvious that this story was well known in Constantinople 548-553 AD as “hot news”.
-In 551 AD Jordanes finished his work in Byzans and in 553 AD also Procopius finished his work at the same place - in other words two independent sources had 5 years after the return of the envoy told about Heruls and Danes in Scandinavia for the first time – both in combination.
-A small hint would be understood and they could not lie about facts regarding these events if their works should be taken seriously - they could just let out inconvenient facts.
-These contemporary histories are decisive for the evaluation of our information about the Heruls in Scandinavia – both the migration to Scandinavia and the misunderstood origin.
+In 551 AD Jordanes finished his work in Byzans and in 553 AD also Procopius finished his work at the same place - in other words two independent sources had less than 5 years after the return of the envoy told about Heruls and Danes in Scandinavia in combination for the first time.
+A small hint like the one of Jordanes would be understood and they could not lie about such an event if their works should be taken seriously - they could only let out inconvenient facts.
+These contemporary stories are decisive for the evaluation of our information about the Heruls in Scandinavia – opposite the earlier migration to Scandinavia and the misunderstood origin.

 Regarding the number of Heruls, who settled in Scandinavia with the royal family, it is worth to notice that the Illyrian group made up an important unit in the Byzantine army.
 This in spite of a massacre on the people in Illyria after 512 AD.
-Procopius counted around 448 AD 3.000 soldiers in the army of Datius and 1.500 in the Roman army, and in 553 AD he counted 3.000 soldiers in the Roman army – around 12% of the army.
+Procopius counted around 448 AD 3.000 soldiers in the army of Datius and 1.500 in the Roman army, and in 553 AD he counted 3.000 soldiers in the Roman army – covering around 12% of the army against the Goths.
+Procopius own words were: “some of them, as it is has been told to me … , made their home in the country of Illyricum, but the rest were averse to cross the Ister River, but settled in the very extremity of the world.”
+How many they went to Thule is impossible to know from this historical record, but the number cannot have been insignificant.

 The position of Datius in opposition to Justinian inside the empire was impossible and he was soon expelled to the Gepides north of the Danube at River Tizsa.
 Both people were in 567 AD destroyed by the Romans and the Avars.
-A daughter of Hrodolphos, Silinga, was married to the Lombardic king Wacho and her son, Valthari, was crowned as king of the Lombards.
-He died young and the only Herulian dynasty being later mentioned in Southern Europe was a branch of the descendants of Phara, who were a part of the Agilofingi dynasty of the Bavarians at the Upper Danube.
+A daughter of a Herulian king, Silinga, was married to the Lombardic king Wacho and her son, Valthari, was crowned as king of the Lombards.
+She was probably killed by a Lombardian arrow [Tejral in Kharpurov/Stylegar 2014], and he died young shortly after.
+The only Herulian dynasty being later mentioned in Southern Europe was a branch of the descendants of Phara, who were a part of the Agilofingi dynasty of the Bavarians at the Upper Danube.

 1.2.
 The Scandinavian connections before 509 AD